Buyers Guides

 Gauge

 A strings gauge is its width, or thickness.
-For 12 string guitars, string shoppers actually still looking for the same numbers as they would with a regular 6 string.
-The packaging will still provide the gauge range from the thinnest string of the first course, to the thickest string of the sixth course, for example, you’d still see .010” – .046” written on the package, despite the fact that the thinnest string in the pack is the + Octave string on the G course at .008”.
+For 12-string guitars, string shoppers are actually still looking for the same numbers they would with a regular 6-string.
+The packaging will still provide the gauge range from the thinnest string of the first course to the thickest string of the sixth course.
+For example, you’d still see .010” – .046” written on the package, despite the fact that the thinnest string in the pack is the + Octave string on the G course at .008”.

-On 12 string guitars, gauge is going to play a big role in overall comfort.
-There is a lot of tension on the strings, and while you aren’t likely to be playing full step bends, the increased pressure to depress notes can result in finger fatigue if you choose an excessive gauge for your skill and experience level.
+On 12-string guitars, gauge plays a big role in overall comfort.
+There’s a lot of tension on the strings and while you aren’t likely to be playing full-step bends, the increased pressure to depress notes can result in finger fatigue if you choose an excessive gauge for your skill and experience level.

 If you’re shopping on a tight budget and you want good strings at the best possible price, take a look at the D’Addario EXL 150s for electric, or the Ernie Ball Earthwoods for acoustic.